Oldest Football Stadiums

 Bramall Lane - Bringing The Associations Together

-At the beginning of professional football’s life it wasn’t the coordinated thing we know and love today.
+At the beginning of professional football’s life it wasn’t the coordinated being that we know and love today.
 There wasn’t one over-arching footballing association that was in charge of all of the matches.
-Instead, each district had its own association that took control of the games the local teams played.

-Enter Bramall Lane.
 In 1871 the ground hosted the first inter-association football match when the London Football Association’s representative team lost 3-1 to the Sheffield Football Association’s team.
-Sheffield’s FA regularly organised such matches against different Football Associations, with Glasgow being one of the most common FAs they’d go up against.

 Sheffield United FC